Atypon-OpenSource/manuscripts-data/README.md

 1. Run `yarn build` to generate and populate the `dist` directory.
 1. Run `yarn dev` to serve the files from the `dist` directory.

-## Docker

-The Docker image contains the data files behind an nginx server exposed on port `8020`.

-The image is published to `registry.gitlab.com/mpapp-public/manuscripts-data/manuscripts-data` by `scripts/publish-image.js`.